touchlab/xcode-kotlin/MANUAL_INSTALL.md

 For advanced users, or if you have issues, you may want to install manually.
 There are 2 parts to Kotlin support: 1) debugging support and 2) language color and style formatting.

-You need to tell Xcode that `*.kt` files are source files, and run an lldb formatter script when debugging starts.
-Look at the `setup.sh` script in the `legacy` directory and see the folders where those parts go.

-*NOTE:* The `setup.sh` script in the legacy folder is not runnable.
-It exists only for reference.
+Look at the [legacy branch](https://github.com/touchlab/xcode-kotlin/tree/legacy) in the `xcode-kotlin` Github repo to see the original install script `setup.sh`.
+You'll see the folders that the parts of the Xcode plugin need to be copied into.

+If the Xcode version is newer than 13.3, you'll likely need to find and append the UUID for that version to the `Info.plist` file.

+See the next section, [Xcode Updates](#xcode-updates), for instructions on getting the UUID.
+See [this merged PR](https://github.com/touchlab/xcode-kotlin/pull/46/files) for an example of appending the UUID to the `Info.plist` file.

 ## Xcode Updates